-A newly published study shows that many autistic children harbor Sutterella bacteria in their digestive tract, contrary to non-autistic children.
+According to a newly published study, many autistic children harbor Sutterella bacteria in their digestive tract, contrary to non-autistic children.
 While this research provides a clear correlation, further study is needed to determine if this difference in digestive tract microorganisms is a cause or effect of autism and what role it plays in this developmental disorder.

 The underlying reason autism is often associated with gastrointestinal problems is an unknown, but new results to be published in the online journal mBio on January 10 reveal that the guts of autistic children differ from other children in at least one important way: many children with autism harbor a type of bacteria in their guts that non-autistic children do not.
 The study was conducted by Brent Williams and colleagues at the Mailman School of Public Health at Columbia University.

 Earlier work has revealed that autistic individuals with gastrointestinal symptoms often exhibit inflammation and other abnormalities in their upper and lower intestinal tracts.
 However, scientists do not know what causes the inflammation or how the condition relates to the developmental disorders that characterize autism.
 The research results appearing in mBio indicate the communities of microorganisms that reside in the gut of autistic children with gastrointestinal problems are different than the communities of non-autistic children.
 Whether or not these differences are a cause or effect of autism remains to be seen.

 “The relationship between different microorganisms and the host and the outcomes for disease and development is an exciting issue,” says Christine A. Biron, the Brintzenhoff Professor of Medical Science at Brown University and editor of the study.
 “This paper is important because it starts to advance the question of how the resident microbes interact with a disorder that is poorly understood.”